 Severe falls, especially from heightsMotor vehicle accidentsSports injuries, especially from football, rugby, skiing, and snowboarding

 Factors that can increase your chance of developing this condition include:

 hip replacement surgeryAbnormal hip jointSevere falls, especially from heightsMotor vehicle accidentsSports injuries, especially from football, rugby, skiing, and snowboardingPoor muscle control or weakness leading to falls

 Symptoms include: Severe pain in the hip, especially when attempting to move the legPain that spreads to the legs, knees, and backLeg on the affected side appears shorter than the other legHip joint appears deformedPain or numbness along the back of thighs if injury presses on the sciatic nerveBeing unable to walk

-The doctor will manipulate the thigh and leg.
+The thigh and leg will be manipulated.
 This is to try to put the ball of the femur back into the hip socket.
 You may be given medications to relax, such as: Pain medicationSedationMuscle relaxantsGeneral